Don’t let your freezer freeze you out. We’ll help identify the likely causes of the most common freezer repairs.

-- Frost forming around the freezer door’s gaskets indicates the door was not fully closed.
+Frost forming around the freezer door’s gaskets indicates the door was not fully closed.
 Look for any packaging or items that might prevent the gaskets from sealing properly: food packages sticking out too far, a drawer that’s not fully sealing, an ice container not locked down or items left on top of the appliance.

-- The freezer temperature may be set too low if the frost is light, snowy and seems to be everywhere.
+The freezer temperature may be set too low if the frost is light, snowy and seems to be everywhere.
 If the set temperatures of the appliance are too low, there isn’t a chance to remove the moisture from the air as the appliance cools.
 The moisture will turn to “snow” before the appliance starts the next cooling cycle.
 Make sure the freezer temperature is around 0°F (-18°C) and the refrigerator is around 37°F (3°C).

 The freezer door might have been left open if the frost is everywhere and is hard and icy.
 At first, the frost will form closer to the door area but will eventually cover the entire interior.
 In most cases, correcting the issue that caused the frost buildup and allowing the freezer to go through a couple of defrost cycles will clear up the excessive frost, and the appliance will be back to normal.

-- Frost building up solely on the back of the freezer section, where the evaporator coil is located, indicates an issue with the defrost cycle.
+Frost building up solely on the back of the freezer section, where the evaporator coil is located, indicates an issue with the defrost cycle.
 Depending on the appliance, this could be either a defective heater, bimetal, defrost sensor, defrost timer or control board.
 Further troubleshooting is needed to pinpoint what exactly is needed to resolve the issue.

 LIKELY CULPRIT: The defrost drain has frozen over and needs to be defrosted and cleaned.

-- Excessive amount of frost forming on the evaporative coils.
+Excess frost forming on the evaporative coils.
 When the freezer goes through a defrost cycle, it’s producing more water than the drain pan can hold.
 This may be due to high usage, especially during times of high humidity.
 Limit the number of times the freezer door is opened as well as the length of time the door is left open.

-- Water isn’t evaporating in the condensation pan before the next defrost cycle.
+Water isn’t evaporating in the condensation pan before the next defrost cycle.
 Make sure the back mechanical room cover is in place.
 This allows proper airflow over the condensation pan, which will improve the rate at which the water is evaporated.
 This cover will need to be replaced if damaged or missing.